 6. Company-wide day of service.

-According to the 2015 Giving in Numbers study, company-wide day of service is the most successful volunteer program.
+According to 2015 Giving in Numbers study, company-wide day of service is the most successful volunteer program.
 Aside from doing the volunteer activity and doing good, the social aspect of working with colleagues in a non-work setting appeals to many folks, including millennials.
 In fact, 77% of millennials

 would prefer to volunteer with groups of fellow employees.